 At the beating heart of the new Pixel smartphone is Google Assistant, which the search giant claims gives you a 'personal Google', accessible whenever, wherever.

 Google is driving the Assistant angle hard, and is keen for it to not only be the center of your phone, but the center of your life.
-It’s currently only available on Google’s new Pixel phones – but you can expect to see it become more widely available on Android devices in the future.
+It debuted on the Pixel, but we've been seeing it on other devices, including the LG G6 and Samsung Galaxy S8.

 Assistant is essentially an upgraded Google Now, with better conversational smarts – ask ‘what’s the time in LA?’ and then follow up with ‘what about San Francisco?’ and it’ll know you want the time in that location – and a fleet of new tricks including jokes, poems, facts, games and even funny videos.

 As well as the fun stuff you can ask Assistant to do a host of more useful things such as make a list, send a text or check your agenda – which is helpful, but not that much quicker than jumping into the corresponding app itself.

 You can use your voice to trigger Assistant at any point by saying 'OK Google' – and this works even when your phone is locked.
 Sometimes it can take the Pixel a few attempts to pick up your voice, and we found it struggled in noisy environments, and even at home with some music playing.

-If you have to say the 'OK Google' command more than once the Assistant instantly becomes frustrating – you start questioning whether it would just be easier to tap your query/request into the Pixel with your fingers.
+If you have to say the 'OK Google' command more than once the Assistant instantly becomes frustrating.
+Luckily, you're able to now type to Google Assistant as of Google IO 2017.